Medicare has four parts, and each one covers different healthcare costs.

 A comparison of Medicare Part B and Part C shows several differences.

-It is helpful to remember that enrollment in Part B also involves enrollment in the accompanying Part A. Due to this, instead of comparing Part B with Part C, it is more accurate to compare the Part A-Part B combination with Part C.
+It is helpful to remember that enrollment in Part B also involves enrollment in the accompanying Part A. Therefore, instead of comparing Part B with Part C, it is more accurate to compare the Part A-Part B combination with Part C.

 The chart below compares Medicare Part A and Part B (combined) with Part C (Advantage):